MicrosoftDocs/sdk-api/sdk-api-src/content/socketapi/index.md

 ## -description

-This header is used by winsock.
+This header is used by Windows Sockets 2.
 For more information, see:

 - [Windows Sockets 2](../_winsock/index.md)